Near the end of the book, The Craftsman by Richard Sennett, he talks about vocation, which he calls a "sustaining narrative."

 I love the notion of vocation and if I was to consider what the sustaining narrative of my life has been to this point, it has always been rooted in a love of storytelling, whether it abides a time-tested form or willingly shrugs off those constraints to continue to test and consider what remains outside the known contours.

 My hope for myself, as well as for my students and my readers, is to never diminish the work of the craftsman.
 It requires concentration, diligence, and intuition, while always exploring the solutions and limits of either a task or a creation through consistent questioning, testing, and repair.
-Whether the craftsman realizes it or not, this requires a certain pride in one's labor.
+Whether the craftsman realizes it or not, this requires a certain pride in one's labour.